jjvanzon/JJs-Reference-Architecture/Code Style.md

     PersistenceHelper.CreateCmsRepository<Business.Cms.RepositoryInterfaces.IUserRepository>(cmsContext);
 ```

-Instead, try giving a class a unique name or use aliases:
+An alternative is to give a class a more unique name.
+Or use an alias instead:

 ```cs
 using IUserRepository_Cms = JJ.Business.Cms.RepositoryInterfaces.IUserRepository;